JohnEstropia/CoreStore/README.md

 #### To include directly in your app module:
 Add all *.swift* files to your project.

+# Changesets
+## Upgrading from v0.2.0 to 1.0.0
+- Renamed some classes/protocols to shorter, more relevant, easier to remember names:
+- `ManagedObjectController` to `ObjectMonitor`
+- `ManagedObjectObserver` to `ObjectObserver`
+- `ManagedObjectListController` to `ListMonitor`
+- `ManagedObjectListChangeObserver` to `ListObserver`
+- `ManagedObjectListObjectObserver` to `ListObjectObserver`
+- `ManagedObjectListSectionObserver` to `ListSectionObserver`
+- `SectionedBy` to `SectionBy` (match tense with `OrderBy` and `GroupBy`) The protocols above had their methods renamed as well, to retain the natural language semantics.
+- Several methods now `throw` errors insted of returning a result `enum`.
+- New migration utilities!
+(README still pending) Check out *DataStack+Migration.swift* and *CoreStore+Migration.swift* for the new methods, as well as *DataStack.swift* for its new initializer.

 # Contributions
 While CoreStore's design is pretty solid and the unit test and demo app work well, CoreStore is pretty much still in its early stage.
 With more exposure to production code usage and criticisms from the developer community, CoreStore hopes to mature as well.